franzbu/EnhancedSpaces.spoon/README.md

 Restart Hammerspoon (menubar icon - 'Reload Config') and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.

-On a side note: For learning how to assign individual wallpapers to your mSpaces, go to section [Custom Wallpapers](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#custom-wallpapers).

 ## Menu
 EnhancedSpaces provides keyboard shortcuts for all its features; however, sometimes it is convenient to do whatever you want to do by means of a menu -  even more so at the beginning when your muscle memory regarding the new hotkeys is not yet at its peak.